kerimeredith/enterprise-docs/content/docs/overview/runtime_compliance/compliance_check/_index.md

 ### Run a compliance check

 There are two options on how to run the check, the first is from the command line.
-The second method is to have rem read it from the configuration file.
+The second method is to have REM read it from the configuration file.

 ***From the command line***